 NEWS OF FACULTY

 Dr. Angela Balla presented a paper at the John Donne Society in Baton Rouge, LA, "The Politics of Circumspection in Donne's Sermons."
-Most recently (and I don't know if you want to wait to post this info till next Fall), I had an abstract accepted for the George Herbert Society meeting in October 2014, as did two of my graduate students, Mellissa Black and Ashley Sylvester.
+Most recently, Dr. Balla had an abstract accepted for the George Herbert Society meeting in October 2014, as did two of her graduate students, Mellissa Black and Ashley Sylvester.

 Congratulations to Dr. Laurel Bollinger on her Promotion to Professor

 Congratulations to Dr. Alanna Frost on her Award of Tenure and Promotion to Associate Professor

 In March, Eric Smith was an invited participant on a discussion panel devoted to "Postcolonialism and Science Fiction" at the 35th Annual International Conference on the Fantastic in the Arts, Orlando, FL, where he also delivered the paper "Monstrousness and Universal Love in the Postcolonial Science Fiction of Vandana Singh."
 At the 17th Annual Conference for the University of Florida's Marxist Reading Group, Gainesville, FL, Smith presented the paper "Feeling the 60s in the Age of Reagan: Failure, Repetition, and History in Eddie and the Cruisers."